ruicouto/swing-demo/README.md

 swing-demo
 ==========

-A simple Java Swing application, developed for demonstration purposes.
+A simple Java Swing application, developed in the context of the Java swing workshop 2015.
-The demo is a videogame library.
+The demo is a videogame library, as a NetBeans project.

-This demo is a NetBeans project.
+Source code updated to implement Layers, Facade and Observer patterns.